ibm-cloud-docs/containers/host-maintenance.md

 2. Drain the worker.
+In some scenarios, such as Cloud Pak for Data, you might need to specify additional drain options.

+    Example drain command
     ```sh
     kubectl drain <worker_id>
     ```
     {: pre}

+    Example drain command for Cloud Pak for Data
+    ```sh
+    kubectl drain <worker_id> --force --delete-emptydir-data --ignore-daemonsets
+    ```
+    {: pre}

-2. Replace the worker.
+3. Replace the worker.
 A new worker node is provisioned on a host that is not undergoing maintenance.

     ```sh
-    ibmcloud ks worker replace --cluster <cluster_name_or_ID> --worker <worker_node_ID>
+    ibmcloud ks worker replace --cluster <cluster_name_or_id> --worker <worker_id>
     ```
     {: pre}